Xiaojun-Zhu/pdf-figure-from-xfig/README.md

 You will see a file named `genframe.pdf`(not cropped) and a file named `framecrop.pdf`

 Feel free to change the file names in the python script.

+# comments
+I did not use this one for a long time, because I changed laptops several times and it was too tedious to configure the toolchain.

+I now use powerpoint to draw figures, generate a pdf file, and crop the pdf file.